saarthak354/SIGNAL/README.md

 Explore AI news from the wider internet.

-Discovery surfaces articles and discussions from external publishers and communities, allowing users to discover developments that may not originate directly from an AI company.
+Discovery surfaces articles and discussions from external sources and communities, allowing users to discover developments that may not originate directly from an AI company.

 ---